-Basic Beliefs
+Basic Mormon Beliefs

 What do Mormons believe?
 A good question.
-Soon after the founding of The Church of Jesus Christ of Latter-day Saints, the Prophet Joseph Smith wrote thirteen Articles of Faith, which are straightforward statements of basic beliefs in the Mormon Church, many of which set the Church apart from other religious denominations.
+Soon after the founding of The Church of Jesus Christ of Latter-day Saints, the Prophet Joseph Smith wrote thirteen Articles of Faith, which are straightforward statements of basic beliefs in the Mormon Church, many of which set the Mormon Church apart from other religious denominations.
 In a similar effort we have chosen to divide Mormonism into a few basic groups of beliefs which will help you understand the Church.

-Church of Jesus Christ
+Jesus Christ MormonChurch of Jesus Christ

-Gospel principles
+Gospel Principles

 Family

-Purpose of life
+Purpose of Life

-Nature of God.
+Nature of God

 You can start where you prefer.